-During war time, it has been natural that large inventories have been built up.
-A very large amount of the contracts were cost-plus-contracts, and many of the fixed-price contracts were so loosely priced that they had to be renegotiated to prevent excessive profits and thereby became in effect,
+During wartime it has been natural that large inventories have been built up.
+A very large amount of the contracts were cost-plus contracts, and many of the fixed-price contracts were so loosely priced that they had to be renegotiated to prevent excessive profits and thereby became in effect cost-plus-whatever-the-Government-wouldallow-as-profit contracts.

 Since they were operating with Government money and since they were urged to make speed the primary consideration, the businessmen naturally ordered all their materials and parts as far in advance as they could obtain delivery.
 They would be blamed if schedules could not be met for lack of materials or parts, and they would not be blamed for ordering more than they could use.
-Some of the worst offenders in this respect were the Army, Navy and Maritime Commission themselves.
-The result was that huge quantities of raw materials were ordered before they could be processed and that throughout industry, and in the services themselves, huge stocks of semi-finished materials and parts were accumulated.
+Some of the worst offenders in this respect were the Army, Navy, and Maritime Commission themselves.
+The result was that huge quantities of raw materials were ordered before they could be processed and that throughout industry, and in the services themselves, huge stocks of semifinished materials and parts were accumulated.